cyclonicspring/odin-recipes/README.md

 # odin-recipes
-First Project in Odin - HTML
+A basic recipe website using only HTML.
+This is the first project in The Odin Project.